 It's difficult to beat Lehigh University if you wish to study Materials Engineering.
 Lehigh University materials engineering graduates make 8.2% more than the typical materials engineering student.
 Bethlehem, Pennsylvania is an ideal surrounding for individuals who appreciate the fast-paced city life.

 Sports lovers will enjoy watching the university's top-ranked women's softball team as they play at home and on the road.International students constitute 15.6% of the campus at Lehigh University.
-The scorecard can give you a good overview of Lehigh University.
+Ever wish schools had a report card?
+Now they are.
+Check out Lehigh University's scorecard.

 University of Illinois at Urbana - Champaign is a good option for students pursuing a Materials Engineering degree.
 Graduates of the Materials Engineering program earn about $63,668 for their early career and $93,061 in their mid career.
 Champaign, Illinois is the perfect location for students who relish the active urban lifestyle.

 Because of University of Illinois at Urbana - Champaign's excellent four-year graduation rate of 69.2%, college students usually accumulate less debt compared to what they would at other schools.If you're concerned about accumulating too much student debt, you should note that graduates leave UIUC with an average of only $28,700 in student loans.
-Take a deeper dive to check out just how UIUC ranks in other categories.
+If you're interested in knowing more, you will find all of University of Illinois at Urbana - Champaign's rankings here.

 San Jose State University is among your top options if you want to study Materials Engineering.
 Students who graduate from this program report average early career income of materials engineering and mid-career income of $92,632.
 San Jose State University has one of the largest student bodies in California.

 Freshmen are not required to live on-campus at San Jose State University.This institution understands how to handle the specific needs of international students, since 5.5% of its student body is from other countries.
-Want to know more about San Jose State University's campus?
-Have a virtual tour.
+Take a virtual tour to know more about San Jose State's campus.

 University of California - Davis is among your top options if you're planning on studying Materials Engineering.
 University of California - Davis materials engineering majors receive 6.3% more than the typical materials engineering student.
 University of California - Davis is among the largest schools in California.

 With 84.7% of the instructors being full time, students are sure to get plenty of interaction with instructors.About 53.5% of students complete their degree in four years at University of California - Davis, which is much higher than the national average of 36.0%.
-A virtual tour may be a great way to explore University of California - Davis.
+Want to learn more about University of California - Davis' campus?
+Go on a virtual tour.